 Punishments were given out on a regular basis and corporal punishment was common in the camp and given out for the slightest violation.
 POWs caught with food were beaten and thrown into the guardhouse.
 While at the steel mill, a POW stole an entire bowl of rice from a Japanese civilian.
 To find out which of the 15 POWs did it, the Japanese forced a dirty rope down the throat of each man and caused him to vomit.
 The man whose vomit contained the rice was the guilty POW.
 The common punishment was to have the POWs strip naked and kneel in the cold.
 A bamboo pole was put behind their knees to cut off circulation to their legs.
 As they knelt, they were beaten until unconscious.
 While they lay on the ground, water was thrown on them to revive them.
 When they revived, the beating resumed.
 This was repeated many times.
 On December 6, 1944, the entire camp was placed on half rations because one POW had violated a rule.
 The entire camp again was put on half rations on January 7.
 At various times a portion of the POWs was put on half rations.
 80 to 90 POWs were put on half rations on March 7, 1944, while 60 POWs were put on half rations on April 7 and made to stand at attention in heavy rain.

-Osaka #3-D closed on May 18, 1945, and a number of the POWs were sent to Oeyama which was also known as Taikifu or Skenobe.
+Osaka #3-D closed on May 18, 1945, and a number of the POWs were sent to Osaka 3-B which was known as Oeyama, Taikifu, or Skenobe.
 At Oeyama, the POWs worked at mines that were six miles from the camp and extracted ore with picks and shovels.
 They loaded mining cars and pushed them to a railroad track that ran past the mine.
 They worked year-round and during the winter it wasn’t unusual for them to work in six-foot-deep snow.
-Other POWs worked at two nickel refineries one of which had a foreman who was born in the United States.
+Other POWs worked at two nickel refineries one of which had a foreman and interpreter, Tomoya Kawakita, who was born in California and was attending school in Japan.
 He was known for beating the POWs and given the nickname, “The Meat Grinder.”
+After the war, he was arrested by the Federal Bureau of Investigation and tried for treason, and found guilty.

 After the Osaka #3-D POWs arrived in the camp, the POWs were also sent to Miyazu docks to load and unload ships.
 The POWs working the docks lived through an air raid on July 30, 1945, in which Myyazu was heavily bombed.
 The B-29s made their bombing runs over the camp.
 During the attack, the Japanese forced the POWs to continue working resulting in two POWs being killed.
 One guard told the POWs that they would be killed if the American Army invaded Japan.